treyhunner/treyhunner.github.com/source/_posts/2018-03-07-multiple-assignment-improves-python-code-readability.markdown

     print(f"Key {key} has value {value}")
 ```

-We're just not doing an unnecessary extra assignment in the first case.
+We're just not doing an unnecessary extra assignment in the first example.

 So multiple assignment is great for unpacking dictionary items into key-value pairs, but it's helpful in many other places too.